yangyushi/tcclib/README.md

 ### Static Analysis

 The standard way to use `TCC` is to analying configurations stored in an XYZ file.
-In pyTCC the task can be carried out using the following code.
+In `tcclib` the task can be carried out using the following code.

 ```python
 import tcc